chee86j/ForeclosureAuctionPyScraper/README.md

 ## Technologies & Libraries

-1. BeautifulSoup and Requests libraries to scrape HTML elements
+1. `BeautifulSoup` for parsing HTML.
+2. `aiohttp` for asynchronous web requests.
-2. SQLite for data storage
+3. `SQLite` for data storage.
+4. Python's `logging` module for error logging and debugging.

 ## Installation